-As Americans fall in love with soccer, we often have more than the rules and traditions of the game to work out.
+As Americans fall more in love with soccer, particularly English soccer, we often have more than the rules and traditions of the game to work out.
 Sometimes we actually don’t even know what competition we’re looking at.

-In the States, there is just whichever league we may be watching, be it the NFL, NHL, or Major League Baseball.
+In the States, there are just the leagues: the NFL, NBA, NHL, or Major League Baseball.
 They play, there’s a champion, and we all go home.

 But in England, we keep running into these Cups and Trophies and whole other Leagues that play in Europe but involve English teams.
 I have covered all this in another blog post, but for today I want to talk a little more about the biggest (and my favorite) of these not-the-league competitions, the FA Cup.